 It was indeed tennis at the highest level, ranking alongside Novak’s destructions of Roger Federer in London and Melbourne, Rafa’s lopsided victories at Roland Garros, and Federer’s own magic on tour.

-When I asked Federer in Ohio what he admired most about Novak Djokovic, he said it was Novak’s transition from defense to offense.
+A few years ago, I asked Federer in Ohio what he admired most about Djokovic.
+He said it was Novak’s transition from defense to offense.

-Rafa Nadal, after losing a final in straight sets for the first time, told media in Melbourne that he hit good shots, only to find himself back on the defensive.
+Rafa Nadal, after losing a final in straight sets for the first time, told media in Melbourne in 2019 that he hit good shots, only to find himself back on the defensive.